A fine-grained comparison of pragmatic language understanding in humans and language models: Results

 \subsection{Do models choose the target pragmatic interpretation?}

-\Cref{fig:accuracy} shows the proportion of items where models and humans select the target pragmatic answer.
-We find that the smallest models (GPT-2, Flan-T5 (base), InstructGPT-3 (ada)) fail to perform above chance.
-The largest models (T$k$-Instruct (11B), Flan-T5 (XL), \davinci) perform significantly above chance on all tasks (with the exception of T$k$-Instruct (11B) on Maxims), and in some cases near human-level.
-These successes suggest that linguistic forms may provide sufficient signal for solving certain pragmatic tasks, without explicitly representing other agents' mental states.
+\Cref{fig:accuracy} shows the proportion of trials where models and humans select the pragmatic answer.
+The smallest models (GPT-2, Flan-T5 (base), InstructGPT-3 (ada)) fail to perform above chance.
+The largest models (T$k$-Instruct (11B), Flan-T5 (XL), \davinci) perform above chance on all tasks (except T$k$-Instruct (11B) on Maxims), and in some cases near human-level.
 Overall, models perform worst at the Humor, Irony, and Maxims tasks.
-Interestingly, these phenomena involve speakers violating listeners' expectations in some way: producing a funny punchline to a mundane story (Humor), stating the direct opposite of the speaker's belief (Irony), or disobeying one of the assumed principles of conversation (Maxims).
-It may be the case that models fail to represent certain social-convention-based expectations that are maintained by human listeners.
+Interestingly, these phenomena involve speakers violating listeners' expectations in some way: producing a funny punchline to a mundane story (Humor), stating the direct opposite of the speaker's belief (Irony), or disobeying one of the assumed rules of conversation (Maxims).
+It may be that models fail to represent certain social expectations that are maintained by human listeners.

-Next, we investigated the relationship between model size and accuracy. \Cref{fig:accuracy_vs_size} shows the mean accuracy achieved by each model (averaged across tasks) vs.~millions of parameters.\footnote{\davinci{} was excluded from this analysis, as the number of parameters is unknown.} The line and error bars denote the mean and 95\% CIs, while points represent individual models.
+Next, we investigated the relationship between model size and accuracy. \Cref{fig:accuracy_vs_size} shows the mean accuracy achieved by each model (averaged across tasks) vs.~millions of parameters.
+The line and error bars denote the mean and 95\% CIs, while points represent individual models.
 We find a coarse effect of model size: there is a stark jump in accuracy after 1B parameters (dashed line).
 However, model size does not fully explain variance in accuracy: all models with $<$1B parameters achieve similar accuracy, and Flan-T5 (XL) outperforms T$k$-Instruct (3B), despite both having 3B parameters.